Did you know that YouTube is the second-biggest search engine, next to Google?

 - Click your account icon in the top-right of your screen.

 - Select the Your photos tab.

-- Under Scrapbook Photos, choose the same image that you used for your Cover in the previous steps (Note: If your image doesn’t look good across all of the devices shown, we recommend creating a new version of your image, so your Cover image remains untouched.).
+- Under Scrapbook Photos, choose the same image that you used for your Cover in the previous steps (Note: If your image doesn’t look good across all of the devices shown, I recommend creating a new version of your image, so your Cover image remains untouched.).

 - Click Select if you are happy with your image.